Pride parades march on with new urgency across US

 “The recent overturning of Roe v.
 Wade has caused a very strong uproar about what went down,” said Dean Jigarjian, 22, who crossed the river from New Jersey with his girlfriend to take part in the New York City parade.
 “So as you can see here, the crowd seems to be very energized about what could be next.”

-Associated Press writers Sara Burnett and Robert Jablon contributed from Chicago and San Francisco, respectively.
+Associated Press writers Sara Burnett and Robert Jablon contributed from Chicago and Los Angeles, respectively.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.